hypo69/hypo/pytest/gemini - set 3/en/src/utils/readme.ru.md

 **Explanation and Crucial Improvements:**

 1. **Placeholder Tests:** The example tests are now placeholders.
-Crucially, they demonstrate the *structure* needed for proper `pytest` tests.
+Crucially, they demonStarte the *structure* needed for proper `pytest` tests.
 You MUST replace the comments like `# result = text_to_png(...)` with the actual function calls from your code.
 This is essential for covering the *real* functionality.

 2. **Fixture:** The `example_data` fixture is a good start.
 Define fixtures that provide test data *specifically* tailored for your functions.
 This avoids repeating data.